philthompson10/pyqtdeploy/doc/building.rst

     This will display a summary of the command line options.

+.. option:: -V, --version

+    This specifies that the version number should be displayed on ``stdout``.
+    The program will then terminate.

 .. option:: --build-dir DIR

     ``DIR`` is the name of the directory where all the application source code